kircherlab/CADD-scripts/README.md

 *Note2: We are using mamba here.
 In principle it should also work with conda, in that case add `--conda-frontend conda` to line 318 in install.sh`*

-*Note3: The commands are tested with snakemake 8.15.2.
-Snakemake 7 (>= 7.32.3) might also work but then the commands are different and the `CADD.sh` script will not work.*
+*Note3: The commands are tested with snakemake 8.25.2.
+This is the minimum snakemake version supported.*

 ### Setup